-Is There Going to be Demand for Parking Lot Attendants?
+Is There Job Demand for Parking Lot Attendants?

-In the United States, there were 151,600 jobs for Parking Lot Attendant in 2016.
+In 2016, there was an estimated number of 151,600 jobs in the United States for Parking Lot Attendant.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Parking Lot Attendant by 2026.
-The BLS estimates 23,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 23,900 job openings in this field each year.